masakiva/Transcendence/README.md

 ## Run the project

+⚠️ In order to test this project you must have access to the 42 API and edit the private and public keys in `.env` and `.env.private` ⚠️

-Clone the repo and run the following command
+Clone the repo and run the following command :

 ```
 docker-compose up --build